Florida mayors call on residents to fight nuclear expansion project

 The existing plant is protected to 20 feet (6 meters) above sea level, said Brostowicz, and "can withstand severe flooding associated with the most extreme natural events, including a storm surge higher than Category 5 Hurricane Andrew which made a direct hit in 1992."

-The new reactors also take into account extreme storm conditions as well as increased sea level rise due to climate change, he added.
+The new reactors, elevated to 26 feet (8 meters), also take into account extreme storm conditions as well as increased sea level rise due to climate change, he added.

-(This story corrects year when reactors become operational to around 2028, not around 2022)

 (Editing by Lisa Shumaker)

-Note: (This story has been corrected in ninth paragraph to show reactors would enter service in 2027 and 2028)